A rare native salmon and steelhead refuge

 The Wild Illinois River is to many what the Grand Canyon of the Colorado was to Teddy Roosevelt.
 Those who love this river with a passion say, as Roosevelt said standing on the rim of the Grand Canyon: “Leave it as it is.
 You cannot improve on it.
 The ages have been at work on it and man can only mar it.

-Wild salmon jumping Little Falls on the Wild and Scenic Illinois River
+Wild salmon jumping Little Falls

 Can be watched at 720p or1080p (HD) settings.